-Over the six week in the boot camp we were encouraged to write everything out.
+Over the six weeks in the boot camp, we were encouraged to write everything out.
 At first, it seemed a bit awkward as I had always just used free-flowing writing as my method of getting things out of my head.
 But, as we moved through the exercises, a more directed approach began to develop for me.

 We had our first call for this year’s boot camp yesterday.
-It was fun to see how different I am this year compared to where I was at this very time last year.
-I attribute part of the transformation to my dedication to consistently journaling with a purpose.
+It was fun to see how different I am this year than I was at this very time last year.
+I attribute part of the change to my dedication to consistently journaling with a purpose.

-If my coaching clients are new to the idea of journaling, I encourage them to use this journaling format because I know that it has brought about incredible transformation in my life.
+I ask my coaching clients to use this format because I know that it has brought about an incredible transformation in my life.
 If you don’t already have a journaling practice, you might want to try some of my tips:

 I like to write early in the morning or late in the evening when the house is quiet and I can focus.
 I find my journaling is superficial if I feel rushed or I have to deal with interruptions.

 Be observant – When you sit to write be an observer in your life.
 Notice things that are working well for you.
 Joyfully celebrate those things in your life.
 Then, pay close attention to the things that are not working well in your life.
 Try to pinpoint the root cause.
 This doesn’t always happen at the first attempt.

 If you are not accustomed to being real with yourself, getting to the birthplace of a feeling, thought or mindset can take time.
 Don’t rush it, allow your subconscious mind to percolate and bring the information to your conscious mind.
 This might come to you through a dream, a memory, or a song.

 Continue to explore and be curious about your feelings.
 It might feel strange.
 That’s ok, keep with the process.